Leith Food Tour on the waterfront

 The Foods of Leith Waterfront

-In the 12th century, Leith was was Scotland’s gateway to the world.
-On this food tour – the past will come alive: as we imagine ships weaving out the port, laden with coal, grain, fish and hides, with more ships arriving at The Shore area bringing in spices, timber – we’ll walk through the former timber market Timberbush,( ‘bush’ comes from the French ‘bourse’ ) cloth, and whale oil ( you can see one of the original harpoons on the Shore) and very importantly wine, especially from Bordeaux.
-Now many of the warehouses have been converted into flats and restaurants.
+In the 12th century, Leith was Scotland’s gateway to the world.
+On this food tour – the past will come alive: as we imagine ships weaving out the port, laden with coal, grain, fish and hides, with more ships arriving at The Shore area bringing in spices, timber, cloth, whales and very importantly, wine, especially from Bordeaux.
+Now many of these warehouses have been converted into flats and restaurants.

 As well as being a hub of medieval commerce, it was in Leith that the first rules of golf were drawn up for use on Leith Links in 1744.